Key Insights

 Limitations: There is a concern that moving toward “open” models for ownership will just create opportunities for people to further exploit and hoard resources.
 In response, stewardship is an ownership model that is attempting to mitigate this potential.

 “The issue with [open models for ownership] is that, usually, if you just share things out into the open, the most well-resourced, the most well-capitalized firms are in the best position to hoover up all of that open data and exploit it for their own interests.
-So you actually need ways to create boundaries around ideas so that the communities from which those ideas come are able to steward them and not let them kind of get appropriated by others and so forth.”
+So you actually need ways to create boundaries around ideas so that the communities from which those ideas come are able to steward them and not let them get appropriated.”

-“When you’re coming around to do this work in a democratic way where you’ve got a democratic decision-making structure, where you’re owning something collectively around your shelter, (there are) very few examples of where that exists.
+“When you’re coming around to do this work in a democratic way, where you’ve got a democratic decision-making structure, where you’re owning something collectively around your shelter, [there are] very few examples of where that exists.
 We don’t learn how to practice that kind of democracy in a direct way with our neighbors or people down the hall.
-That’s been a real learning experience for us: having to take a step back and (determine) how do we build that capacity and expertise with our residents to be able to do that together, it’s hard.
-That’s one of the hardest things I think we’re doing, building that trust capacity, ability of people to just be, hold space together and make decisions together around a collective purpose to reframe the traditional landlord-tenant relationship to see that we own it together… It’s a completely different way of being in relation to your shelter.”
+That’s been a real learning experience for us: having to take a step back and [determine] how we build that capacity and expertise with our residents to be able to do that together.
+It’s hard.
+That’s one of the hardest things we’re doing, building that trust capacity, that ability of people to just be, to hold space together and make decisions together around a collective purpose to reframe the traditional landlord-tenant relationship to see that we own it together. … It’s a completely different way of being in relation to your shelter.”

 Revamping Measurement Practices